Rheumatoid Arthritis (RA) Definition and Facts

 Rheumatoid arthritis is a chronic joint disease that damages the joints of the body.
 It is also a systemic disease that potentially affects internal organs of the body and leads to disability.
 The joint damage is caused by inflammation of the joint lining tissue.
 Inflammation is normally a response by the body's immune system to "assaults" such as infections, wounds, and foreign objects.
 In rheumatoid arthritis, the inflammation is misdirected to attack the joints.
 Rheumatoid arthritis is often referred to as RA.

-The inflammation often affects other organs and systems of the body, including the lungs, heart, and kidneys.
+- The inflammation often affects other organs and systems of the body, including the lungs, heart, and kidneys.

-If the inflammation is not slowed or stopped, it can permanently damage the affected joints and other tissues.
+- If the inflammation is not slowed or stopped, it can permanently damage the affected joints and other tissues.

-This abnormal immune response causes inflammation and thickening of the membrane (synovium) that lines the joint.
+- This abnormal immune response causes inflammation and thickening of the membrane (synovium) that lines the joint.
 Inflammation of the synovium is called synovitis and is the hallmark of an inflammatory arthritis such as rheumatoid arthritis.

-As the synovitis expands inside and outside of the joint, it can damage the bone and cartilage of the joint and the surrounding tissues, such as ligaments, tendons, nerves, and blood vessels.
+- As the synovitis expands inside and outside of the joint, it can damage the bone and cartilage of the joint and the surrounding tissues, such as ligaments, tendons, nerves, and blood vessels.
 This leads to deformity and loss of function.

 Rheumatoid arthritis most often affects the smaller joints, such as those of the hands and/or feet, wrists, elbows, knees, and/or ankles, but any joint can be affected.
 The symptoms often lead to significant discomfort and disability.

-Many people with rheumatoid arthritis have difficulty carrying out normal activities of daily living, such as standing, walking, dressing, washing, using the toilet, preparing food, and carrying out household chores.
+- Many people with rheumatoid arthritis have difficulty carrying out normal activities of daily living, such as standing, walking, dressing, washing, using the toilet, preparing food, and carrying out household chores.

 Although rheumatoid arthritis most often affects the joints, it is a disease of the entire body.
 It can affect many organs and body systems besides the joints.
 Therefore, rheumatoid arthritis is referred to as a systemic disease.